 Animal Bites expose you to a range of infections including Rabies.
 Street dogs, cats, bats and rodents are common throughout the cities and rural areas of Bali.
 If you get bitten or scratched you will need to get urgent medical attention.

-After a day at one of Bali’s exquisite beaches, snorkelling or tanning, and a tour of one of Bali’s ancient temples, or a revitalising yoga session, you can look forward to being dazzled by Balinese cuisine, like Babi Guling, roast suckling pig marinated for hours in spices, or nasi goreng, fried rice with vegetables and chicken or prawns.
+After a day of snorkelling and tanning, you can look forward to being dazzled by Balinese cuisine, like Babi Guling, roast suckling pig marinated for hours in spices, or try one of these top 10 traditional Balinese dishes.
 Try lunching at a local warung, which is like a café, where such dishes as sweet and sour pork, or curried chicken, and salad with spicy peanut dressing, are all displayed behind a glass screen.

-Coconut is a staple in Balinese cooking, and is either grated or squeezed, and you will find ginger, lemongrass, chilli and lime flavouring most dishes.
-Scattered about Denpasar you will find roadside carts, called Kaki Lima that sell all sorts of snacks including fried chicken, duck egg omelettes and pancakes filled with palm sugar, but take care since many of these have low hygiene standards and at times use unwashed plates.
+Scattered about Denpasar you will find roadside carts, called Kaki Lima that sell all sorts of snacks including fried chicken, duck egg omelettes and pancakes filled with palm sugar.
+But, take care since many of these have low hygiene standards and, at times, use unwashed plates.

-Avoid eating uncooked vegetables.
+Avoid eating uncooked vegetables and food that has been cooking for a long time, especially rice.
 Coconut milk, and fresh juices made with lime and watermelon are good ways to quench your thirst, and if it’s a cold beer you want, Bintang is the local brew.
 Bali produces some of its own wine, under the name Wine of the Gods, and imports Australian grape juice which is fermented to produce Two Islands wine.

 It is best to ensure that your holiday in beautiful Bali is not ruined by tummy upset, or worse.
 Stay healthy and drink bottled mineral water which can be found anywhere you go.
+Your jabs for Bali should possibly include typhoid – check with a medical professional to see if this is advisable for your trip.
 Remember to drink often and whether it be water or fruit juices, replenish fluids throughout the day.